-September 2019 Apple brings out iOS 13 with a Dark Mode capability and lots of people symbolically shout “lights out” when it comes to looking at screens on their mobile devices and desktops.
-And while Dark Mode can be traced back to 1948 when the first programmable computer was used with a CRT-powered screen, a key reason it made sense then continues to make sense today.
-Dark Mode is easier on the eyes, especially for lengthy viewing.
-In fact, developers, known to spend hours looking at displays as they work on code, prefer Dark Mode overwhelmingly.
+In September 2019, Apple brought out iOS 13 with a dark mode capability and lots of people symbolically shouted “lights out” when it came to looking at screens on their mobile devices and desktops.
+And although dark mode can be traced back to 1948 when the first programmable computer was used with a CRT-powered screen, a key reason it made sense then continues to make sense today.
+Dark mode is easier on the eyes, especially for lengthy viewing.
+In fact, developers—known to spend hours looking at displays as they work on code—overwhelmingly prefer dark mode.

-Beyond the practical, the rise in popularity of Dark Mode is fueled by young people’s preference for it.
+Beyond the practical, the rise in dark mode’s popularity is fueled by young people’s preference for it.
 Simply put, they find it cool.
-For many, regardless of age, Dark Mode is more aesthetically pleasing.
-A large portion of people feel it makes colors pop and helps segment elements on a screen, helping to see what’s most important.
+For many, regardless of age, dark mode is more aesthetically pleasing.
+A large portion of people feel it makes colors pop and helps segment elements on a screen, helping them see what’s most important.

-While Dark Mode is cool and suggests the email’s sender cares about subscribers’ vision, it is hard to design for.
-Done wrong, deliverability can be impacted.
-Many email clients don’t automatically optimize images for Dark Mode.
-Unoptimized content tends to make for messy looking, hard to read emails.
-And most subscribers aren’t going to spend time trying to read bad looking emails.
-Most likely, they’ll ignore or delete or mark them as spam.
-As an email marketer, that means it’ll have a negative impact on the deliverability of emails you send subscribers and, by extension, your brand.
+Although dark mode is cool and suggests the email’s sender cares about subscribers’ vision, it is hard to design for.
+Done wrong, it can impact deliverability.
+Many email clients don’t automatically optimize images for dark mode.
+Unoptimized content tends to result in messy-looking, hard-to-read emails, and most subscribers aren’t going to spend time trying to read those emails.
+Most likely, they’ll ignore or delete them or mark them as spam.
+As an email marketer, that reaction will have a negative impact on the deliverability of emails you send subscribers and, by extension, your brand.

-However, if you make the effort to have your emails look their best in Dark Mode, they’re more likely to be read and positively engaged with them.
-That’s not so easily accomplished.
+If you make the effort to have your emails look their best in dark mode, however, recipients are more likely to read and positively engage with them.
+Unfortunately, that’s not so easy to accomplished.
 There are more problems besides figuring out which email clients your subscribers use.
-By analyzing thousands of emails designed for Dark Mode, stensul was able to determine the 5 most perplexing Dark Mode design problems.
-They are:
+By analyzing thousands of emails designed for dark mode, Stensul was able to determine the five most perplexing dark mode design problems:

-- Paying too like attention to color palette contrast shifts between light and dark backgrounds
+- Paying too little attention to color palette contrast shifts between light and dark backgrounds

 - Overlooking when and how to use transparent images